WebAssembly/spec/document/binary/modules.rst

 .. note::
-   The version of the WebAssembly binary format may increase in the future if backwards-incompatible changes are made to the format.
+   The version of the WebAssembly binary format may increase in the future if backward-incompatible changes are made to the format.
+   However, such changes are expected to occur very infrequently, if ever.
+   The binary format is intended to be forward-compatible, such that future extensions can be made without incrementing the version of the binary format.